blazQ/mpi-word-count/README.md

 ```

 This is done after each processor counts words in his chunk list, to avoid having each process wait the previous one before computing, effectively neutralizing the gains of parallelization.
-More details on why there can only be 2 special chunks for chunk list in the following sections.
+More details on why there can only be 2 special chunks for chunk list are in the following sections.

-After this, the MASTER needs to know how many words each process has found in order to allocate the correct amount of space for each local histogram.
+After this, the MASTER needs to know how many words each process has found to allocate the correct amount of space for each local histogram.
 I did this using a simple Gather.

-Then, the MASTER proceeds to allocate space for each local histogram, while every other process sends his local histogram to the MASTER.
+Then, the MASTER proceeds to allocate space for each local histogram, while every other process sends its local histogram to the MASTER.

 ```c
   // Allocating space for wsize histogram_element[]